Surf N Santa 10 Miler (1:10.46)

 When Surf N Santa started, it was overwhelming.
 Since the 10 miler and 5k shared a start, there were a lot of people around.
 I tried to remind myself not to take it out quickly because I do not have endurance right now.
 It would hurt.
 That was unnecessary.

-Mile 1 it did hurt.
+Mile 1 of the Surf N Santa hurt.
 Mile 2 also hurt.
 Mile 3 of the Surf N Santa 10 miler and 5k wrapped back around the center (for the 5kers to finish) and I debated doing the 5k…but I didn’t.
 I saw the leaders going the opposite way and just pushed on.
 (In summary miles 1-3 were thinking why on earth did I think this was a good idea).

-I wouldn’t expect a PR in that weather if I had been running.
-I expected to finish and have a great time and I did.
+I wouldn’t expect a PR in that weather if I was training.
+I expected to finish the Surf N Santa and have a great time.
 I love J&A races in VA Beach because they are always a lot of fun and always worth the drive down.
 (YAY for Shamrock in March!).

 Questions for you:

 What is your least favorite racing conditions?
 Have you run the Surf N Santa?

 Dad and I have determined we hate the wind.

 I seriously have to wear a hat when it rains or else I hate the run. so weird because I refuse to wear a hat any other time but weather makes it so necessary. way to kill this race even after not much training. way to go!

 I didn’t realize how awesome it is to keep the rain out of your eyes until recently!